-Every third Friday morning at 10:30am we hold assembly.
+Every third Friday morning at 9:15am we hold banba-ban-balya the Kaurna word meaning conference.
 This is an opportunity for students to share notices and celebrations of learning.
 It provides students with an opportunity to share their in school and out of school learning on an ongoing basis with the whole school (eg music students might perform a song, a class may share some class learning, individual students may share an achievement or a project they are working on etc).